Machine learning with neural networks: Multi-layer perceptrons

-Once all decision boundaries are in the right place we must ask: what happens when we apply the trained network to a new dataset?
+Once all decision boundaries are in the right places we must ask: what happens if we apply the trained network to a new data set?
 Does it classify the new inputs correctly?
 In other words, can the network {\em generalise}?
 An example is shown in Figure \figref{C5S5Validation}.
 Panel ({\bf a}) shows the result of training the network on a training set.
-The decision boundary separates $t=-1$ patterns from $t=1$ patterns, so that the network classifies all patterns in the training set correctly.
+The decision boundary separates $t=-1$ patterns from $t={+}1$ patterns, so that the network classifies all patterns in the training set correctly.
 In panel ({\bf b}) the trained network is applied to patterns in a {\em validation set} .
 We see that most patterns are correctly classified, save for one error.
 This means that the energy function (\ref{eq:Hw}) is not exactly zero for the validation set.
 Nevertheless, the network does quite a good job.
-Usually it is not a good idea to try to precisely classify all patterns near the decision boundary, because real-world data sets are subject to noise.
-It is a futile effort to try to learn and predict noise.
+Usually it is not a good idea to try to precisely classify all patterns near the decision boundary, because real-world data sets are subject to noise (Section \ref{sec:crossvalidation}).